SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

         * Feedback Mechanisms: CI primarily uses automated tests to provide feedback on code quality.
 CML uses performance metrics from deployed models to provide feedback and trigger retraining or model updates.

-2. Imaging you get hired in the pharmasuitical industri being asked to develop a machine learning pipeline that can automatically sort out which drugs are safe and which are not.
+2. Imagine you get hired in the pharmaceutical industry and are asked to develop a machine learning pipeline that can automatically determine which drugs are safe and which are not.
 What level of the MLOps maturity model would you strive to reach?

     ??? success "Solution"